-People have long been use cards to provide them guidance on the future.
+People have long been using cards to provide them guidance on the future.
 These cards are called Prediction Cards and back in the day, they were first used by gypsies who went all across Europe and regularly showed up at all sorts of fairs.
 Using cards to predict the future is still very popular all across the world.
 Today, the Tarot cards are the most popular prediction cards but gypsy prediction cards are also often used.

 Who wouldn’t want to give love potion to someone, to make them love us the way we love them?
 Although it’s definitely a wish coming from fairy tales, there are tons of people who try to use such potions to this day.
 The making of magic potions of all sorts is the most important segment of witchcraft and it’s a huge business even today!
 The aspect of applying magic on someone with the help of a substance to make them do as we pleased is a wish which most of us have thought about at least once in our life.
-Of course so many potions are connected with herbs and other plants which can naturally have certain minor effects on people.
+Of course, so many potions are connected with herbs and other plants which can naturally have certain minor effects on people.
 But we still cannot explain the phenomenon as to why people still get potions of unknown origins, to get the ability to exercise power upon others: be it with love or with hate.
 The market of magical potions today is just as big as it used to be back in the day.
-In Mexico you can buy soaps to dispel curse, to make others love you and for tons of different things.
+In Mexico, you can buy soaps to dispel the curse, to make others love you and for tons of different things.
 Believing in the effect of a potion can almost make them actually effective in certain ways.
-Even in Europe villages do have their medicine man or woman to cure people, to help girls with natural abortion ( this sometimes have lethal outcome) and most importantly, love potions alone have some of the largest market all in all, no matter which belief system or culture we are talking about.
+Even in Europe villages do have their medicine man or woman to cure people, to help girls with natural abortion ( this sometimes have the lethal outcome) and most importantly, love potions alone have some of the largest market, all in all, no matter which belief system or culture we are talking about.

 It’s almost unexplainable, that people still take potions, oftentimes not even wanting to know what exactly that potion contains.

-magic in things, forms, talismans and amulets
+magic in things, forms, talismans, and amulets

-So many cultures attribute magical powers to certain things, or forms which we call symbols, talismans, amulets or so.
-Some of the best examples include the 5-pole star of magic the Pentagram, the David Star and the triangle (that has connection to the religious Holy Trinity).
+So many cultures attribute magical powers to certain things or forms which we call symbols, talismans, amulets or so.
+Some of the best examples include the 5-pole star of magic the Pentagram, the David Star and the triangle (that has a connection to the religious Holy Trinity).
 Magic can also show in writing: writing down the spells and saying them out loud would activate them.
 Talismans, the things which have magical powers attributed to them are worn widely to this day.
 Most talisman serves against evil spirits.
 These days, there is a huge interest in crystals and gemstones which can also serve as a talisman.
 There are also several things which have black magic attributed to them, which carry bad will and which will bring bad to their owners.